pedrofn/WorkInProgress/README.md

 +  FAVORITES
 +    - Set favorites contents
 +  VESTIBULARS
-    - Those strad that the student user can talk about everthing education mean
+    - A strand the user(student) can talk about everthing education mean
 +  THEME
     - The user can change the color and font size of the page
 +  CONFIGURATION